 For the shrubs and deciduous trees that have now become too big and misshapen, February is a great time to prune them.
 The first step to pruning is cutting out all dead or crossing branches back to a joint.
 If your plant is too big, it is better to prune lightly rather than drastically.
 This is because the harder you prune, the stronger the growth tends to be.
 After pruning then feed the plants with Westland Fish, Blood and Bone.

 If the weather is mild, any hardy evergreens, such as laurel that have become too large can be pruned.
-Late-flowering shrubs such as buddleia and lavatera can be hard pruned.
-Hard pruning means to cut the plants almost to ground level with leaving just a couple of buds on each stem.
+Late-flowering shrubs such as buddleia and lavatera can be hard-pruned.
+Hard pruning means cutting the plants almost to ground level leaving just a couple of buds on each stem.

 Replant snowdrops